VIGOR1735DD/custom-android-sciphone-n19/branches/eclair_platform_patch/README.txt

 [complete] 2. created system.img is in ext2 format with additional 128Mb of empty space.

-[not started] 3. ramdisk.img is not in the right format.
+[complete] 3. ramdisk.img is in the right format (uboot).

-I haven't looked much into it.
-Current format is android's official version of it, not our weirdo n19 version -- need to fix that in the build system either in vendor folder or hack build/core to allow defining alternative formats of ramdisk
+Must have uboot-mkimage package for debian/ubuntu installed (i don't want to waste time on getting this to automatically compile)

 [not started] 4. init.rc is not ours.. need to add it under vendor tree, with our settings